mutualmobile/MMRecord/README.md

 ### Model Configuration

 The Core Data <tt>NSManagedObjectModel</tt> is very useful.
+At a highlevel, the model is composed of a list of entities.
+Likewise, an API is typically composed of a list of endpoints.
+MMRecord takes advantage of this convention to map an entity representation to an endpoint representation in order to create native objects from an API response.

-MMRecord leverages the introspective properties of the model to decide how to parse a response.
+MMRecord leverages the introspective properties of the Core Data model to decide how to parse a response.
 The class you start the request from is considered to be the root of the object graph.
-From there, MMRecord looks at that entity's attributes and relationships and attempts to populate each of them from the given response object.
+From there, MMRecord looks at that <tt>NSEntityDescription</tt>'s attributes and relationships and attempts to populate each of them from the given response object.
 That information is very helpful, because it makes population of most attributes very straightforward.
-Because of this, it's helpful if your data model representation maps very closely to your API response representation.
+Because of this, it's helpful if your data model entity representations maps very closely to your API endpoint response representations.

 #### Primary Key